Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_matplotlib/README_matplotlib.md

 Plotting with [Matplotlib](http://matplotlib.org/) is fast, relatively easy and results in figures which are of publication quality - have a look at the [gallery](http://matplotlib.org/gallery.html).

 ## Quick start

+The material below provides a very basic introduction, giving you an overview of some of things that are possible with [matplotlib](http://matplotlib.org/).

 ***